CMS-SUS-XPAG/GenLHEfiles/Run2Mechanism/README.md

 ## Step 3: Validation

 You should make sure that your processed LHE files are valid.
-The easiest thing to do is to simply look at the lhe file and check whether the needed masses were updated and whether the DECAY block was properly injected.
+The easiest thing to do is to simply look at the LHE file and check whether the needed masses were updated and whether the DECAY block was properly injected.

 It is also a good idea to follow the instructions for the [private production](#step-4b:-private-production),